23 School Britannia

 ‘I wasn’t, but the boy who sits next to me was.’

 Before another exam, Georgie and a friend decided to go to peep shows in Soho.
 They were having such a good time they decided not to worry about the English exam that they had scheduled for that afternoon.
-They decided to tell the deputy principal that their bus got a flat tyre and if they could therefore take the exam at a rescheduled time.
+Called onto the carpet, they decided to tell the deputy principal that their bus got a flat tyre and if they could therefore take the exam at a rescheduled time.

 ‘Not you two again, ’he said to them, ‘birds of a feather.
 Well you won’t be hatching anything here.
+Is that nicotine stains on your fingers, George?
+I hope not.
 Now tell me the truth.
 I don’t want any tears, I don’t want any lies.
-Above all, I don’t want no alibis.’
+Above all, I don’t want no alibis.
+So get your story straight.’

-Hearing their brief explanation over again , the deputy` wondered at first if they were pulling his plonker.
+Hearing their brief explanation over again , the deputy wondered at first if this pair of brass necks were pulling his plonker.

 ‘Some story that is.
 You know that’s the third version you’ve told me.
+You’re a right one.
 Do you really expect me to fall for that?

 ‘What do you expect?
 ‘Gone with the Wind’?’

-Then he seemed to agree that it really was just bad luck, and of course they could take the exam later.
+Then the deputy gave them the benefit of the doubt and accepted that it really was just bad luck, and of course they could take the exam later.
 At the appointed time, the deputy greeted them and placed them in two separate rooms to take the exam.

 The few questions on the first page were worth a minor percentage of the overall grade, and were quite easy.
 Each student grows progressively confident as they took the test, sure that they have gotten away with fooling the deputy.
 However, when they turned to the second page they discover that they really hadn’t.